Valeri-afk/ui-framework/docs/ROADMAP.md

 ControlNode must not be introduced merely for architectural symmetry.

 Its introduction must be justified by responsibilities that cannot be expressed cleanly by Node or existing component types.

+Existing component code may be legacy, incomplete, or outside the active development scope.
+Such code must not be treated as a stable architectural contract without verification against the current source.

 ### Exit criteria

 - Component responsibilities are clearly separated.
 - Interactive behavior does not leak into unrelated nodes.
 - ControlNode, if introduced, has a justified responsibility boundary.
-- Basic components use existing runtime/layout/input contracts without bypassing them.
+- Basic components use existing runtime, layout, and input contracts without bypassing them.
+- Legacy component code has either been updated, replaced, or explicitly excluded from the active component architecture.

 ---